 For all the times, you’ve been bitten while hiking or camping or watching a little league game, it’s easy to think that there are more insects in Colorado than other places.
 While there are hundreds of insect species commonly found in Colorado—from the mesmerizing Metallic Crab Spider to the stunning Painted Lichen Moth—the state doesn’t have any more insects than other parts of the country.
 However, the Colorado lifestyle—active, curious, and outdoor—does tend to create a lot of bug bites each year.

 Most Colorado insect bites are just an itchy, swollen nuisance, but some of these insects can be extremely painful and/or dangerous.
 With timely medical attention, even really bad bites and stings can be effectively treated the vast majority of the time.
 Even still, an unexplained bug bite can lead a lot of people to start looking for answers.
-There are three questions in particular that we hear a lot at Rocky Mountain Urgent Care, and we wanted to provide some basic information resources so people can get any medical care they may need without creating any undue anxiety.
+There are three questions in particular that we hear a lot at Rocky Mountain Urgent Care in Aurora, and we wanted to provide some basic information resources so people can get any medical care they may need without creating any undue anxiety.

 Our Guide to Dealing with Colorado Bug and Insect Bites

 - What insects and bug bites are common in Colorado?
 Learn what insects and bug bites are common in Colorado.
 Find a comprehensive list to identify the bug.
 Know what diseases may be transmitted by Colorado insects....READ MORE